Privacy Policy

 If you contribute code to the Soleur project via pull requests, you are asked to sign a Contributor License Agreement (CLA) through the CLA Assistant integrated into the GitHub repository.
 When you sign the CLA, the following data is collected and stored:

 This data is stored in the Soleur GitHub repository on a dedicated branch (cla-signatures) and is publicly visible.
-The legal basis for this processing is legitimate interest (Article 6(1)(f) GDPR) -- specifically, the legitimate interest of Jikigai in maintaining an enforceable record of contributor IP license grants to protect the integrity of the Soleur project's licensing framework.
+In addition, an off-site CLA evidence archive is maintained at a Cloudflare R2 bucket (soleur-cla-evidence, region weur -- Western Europe) with R2 Lock Rules age-based retention and a ten (10) year floor providing write-once-read-many (WORM) semantics; the bucket contains a content-addressed record per signature (doc-hash, verbatim sign-comment body, PR-of-record, signed_at, capture_method) plus a monthly RFC 3161 timestamp of the bucket manifest (FreeTSA) to provide tamper-evidence over time.
+The legal basis for this processing is legitimate interest (Article 6(1)(f) GDPR) -- specifically, the legitimate interest of Jikigai in maintaining an enforceable record of contributor IP license grants to protect the integrity of the Soleur project's licensing framework, including for the establishment, exercise, and defense of legal claims under Article 17(3)(e).

-Retention: CLA signature data is retained indefinitely because the license grants in the CLA are irrevocable and survive any withdrawal of the signature record.
-If you exercise your right to erasure under GDPR Article 17, your signature record may be deleted, but the license grants made under the CLA continue in full effect for all contributions made prior to deletion, as stated in the CLA itself.
+Retention: CLA signature data is retained for ten (10) years on the off-site archive (R2 Lock Rules age-based retention, EU region), balancing GDPR proportionality against the German and UK statutory limitation periods for copyright disputes.
+The public cla-signatures branch is retained indefinitely as a contributor-facing receipt.
+The license grants in the CLA are irrevocable and survive any withdrawal of the signature record.
+If you exercise your right to erasure under GDPR Article 17, your signature record on the public branch may be deleted, and the off-site archive object may be removed via an administrator override that writes a permanent tombstone (tombstones/<sha>.deleted.json) included in the next monthly RFC 3161 manifest -- preserving the integrity of the timestamp chain.
+The license grants made under the CLA continue in full effect for all contributions made prior to deletion, as stated in the CLA itself.

 4.6 Newsletter Subscription Data